mskf3000/Tutorials-and-Cheat-Sheets/Nginx.md

     nginx version: nginx/1.4.1

+Install `ngxtop` to monitor realtime stats on the server:

+	sudo aptitude install ngxtop

 ***

 *Nginx (c) by Jack Szwergold; written on September 27, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*